Starting from zero

-We have been interested in social investment since the Charity Commission updated its guidance on Charities and Investment Matters in 2011 (known as CC14).
-This allowed charities, for the first time, to invest their funds to achieve a social impact as well as a financial return - the definition of social investment - rather than for financial return alone.
+BWC has been interested in social investment since the Charity Commission updated its guidance on Charities and Investment Matters in 2011 (known as CC14).
+For the first time this allowed charities to invest their funds to achieve a social impact as well as a financial return - the definition of social investment - rather than for financial return alone.